Finding 180 Horses for World-Class Polocrosse

 There are some great benefits for owners of horses lent to the World Cup, not just in getting to watch their horse play under the saddle of a world-class player.
 In addition to having feed (thanks to the World Cup's friends at Barastoc!), vet and farrier bills and insurance covered, each horse donated receives an official World Cup rug (thanks to the Australian Stockman’s Saddlery), a free weekly pass to the Adina Polocrosse World Cup for their owner and more.
-All horses will be in the running to receive a cash prize for champion men’s and champion ladies’ horse in each game.
+All horses will be in the running to receive a cash prize for the Black Toyota Champion Men’s Horse and the Hampton and Harlow Equestrian Champion Ladies’ Horse in each game.
 Plus, there is a chance for owners to win a two-night stay for two at the luxurious Halcyon House on the North Coast of NSW (valued at over $1,200)!

-A few of the generous owners who will be lending their horse include
+A few of the generous owners who will be lending their horses include